 Evaluation, S ummary and Conclusion n by The Health and Safety Executive (Chemicals Regulation I Division).
 Requireme nt Reviewer's comments Conclusion See assessment under HSE Ref.: COP 2019/01678 (considered by correspondence in October 2019 by the ECP) where the proposed uses were considered to be acceptable.
 This assessment is copied below.
-Based on this evaluation, 120-day Emergency use under Regulation 1107/2009 can be recommended for the uses of 'Asulox' proposed by the applicant. r Protection phrase is required: Operators must gloves when handling st wear suitable protective clothing (coveralls) and suitable the concentrate. protective The maximum concentration for use through hand-held equipment (which under prevented emergency authorisations was restricted to 1 part of product to 100 parts of water) can brought into line with the maximum concentration specified for aerial use (1 part of product parts of spray solution).
-Details of 1 'Asulox' pertinent to 'Asulox' this evaluation Formulation type SL containing 400 g/l asulam (as 438 g/l asulam sodium) Use Herbicide for bracken control in grassland and forestry (aerial and ground-based use) Application method Aerial application (helicopter) using Delavan RD 'Raindrop' nozzles or equivalent Boom sprayer Hand-held sprayer
+Based on this evaluation, 120-day Emergency use under Regulation 1107/2009 can be recommended for the uses of 'Asulox' proposed by the applicant. r Protection phrase is required: Operators must gloves when handling st wear suitable protective clothing (coveralls) and suitable the concentrate. protective emergency authorisat ntration for use through hand-held equipment (which unde ions was restricted to 1 part of product to 100 parts of wate he maximum concentration specified for aerial use (1 part of p). er) can be Details of 1 'Asulox' pertinent to 'Asulox' this evaluation Formulation type SL containing 400 g/l asulam (as 438 g/l asulam sodium) Use Herbicide for bracken control in grassland and forestry (aerial and ground-based use) Application method Aerial application (helicopter) using Delavan RD 'Raindrop' nozzles or equivalent Boom sprayer Hand-held sprayer